Robert Cutietta

-Robert Alan Cutietta (born 1953) is an best known as music educator and arts leader.
-He is the author or co-author of five books and over fifty referereed research articles in the area of music psychology and education.
+Robert Alan Cutietta (born 1953) is best known as a music educator and arts leader.
+He is the author or co-author of seven books and over fifty referereed research articles in the area of music psychology and education.

 Early career

 Cutietta began his musical career performing as a bassist in the Cleveland, Ohio area.
-He later completed a bachelor's and master's degree from Cleveland State University in choral music education (1974 & 1978).
+He later completed bachelor's and master's degrees in choral music education from Cleveland State University (1974 & 1978).
 He became the choir director at Horace Mann Middle School and Lakewood High School, both in Ohio.
 In 1973 he became a minister of music within the Methodist Church, a position he maintained continuously in a variety of congregations until 2003.

 Research career

 In 1979 he left teaching to earn a doctorate in music education and psychology at Pennsylvania State University (1982).
 It was during this time that he began his career as a researcher and author.

 He has held professorships at Montana State University, Kent State University, The University of Arizona, and The University of Southern California.